Your Brain vs. Your Appetite [Infographic]

 The Science Behind Hunger

-Moreover, listen to your body’s cues and try to focus on spending time with family, not food.
+Moreover, listen to your body's cues and try to focus on spending time with family rather than food.

 Hunger vs. Appetite

 Hunger and appetite are two separate processes that work in complex ways, which is partially why weight management can be difficult.

 "Hunger itself is a primary reflex," says Clinical Neurophysiologist Mircea T. Iacob, MD.
 Your brain measures hunger by reading changes in the levels of hormones and nutrients in the blood.
 These are controlled by a number of hormones, mostly within the gastrointestinal (GI) system.

 "When those hormones are released, it activates your brain to look for food," Dr. Iacob says.

 On the other hand, appetite, or hedonic eating, is more driven by the pleasure centers in your brain.
 This explains why you crave food or have trouble stopping at just one (or two) cookies.

 "When serotonin levels are low, you'll look for ways to boost those pathways, such as eating carbohydrates," says Dr. Iacob.
 "These hormones, which control and regulate appetite, can vary from person to person based on factors such as weight or sleep deprivation."
 For those reasons, he suggests keeping a regular sleep schedule and avoiding triggers.